FriendsOfSymfony/FOSHttpCache/doc/cache-invalidator.rst

     $cacheInvalidator->invalidateRegex('.*css$')->flush();

-To invalidate all .png files for host example.com:
+To invalidate all .png files on host example.com:

 .. code-block:: php